The glyptodon may seem like just a big armadillo, but it was the size of a car and could crush early humans with its

-Like an armadillo, the glyptodon had a head and tail that protruded out from a large shell.
-It also had an armored back made up of more than 1,000 bony plates that fit together tightly and securely, which made the glyptodon’s back look more like a turtle’s as opposed to a modern armadillo’s.
-But unlike either of those creatures, glyptodon specimens regularly reached 10 feet long while weighing one ton.
+Like an armadillo, glyptodon had a head and tail that protruded from a large shell.
+It also had an armored back made up of more than 1,000 bony plates that fit together tightly, which made the glyptodon’s back look more like a turtle’s than a modern armadillo’s.
+But unlike either of those creatures, glyptodon specimens regularly grew to 10 feet in length and weighed one ton.

 Glyptodons lived from approximately 5.3 million to 11,700 years ago, which means that early humans coexisted with these large creatures.
-But our ancestors had little to fear because these omnivores ate plants, insects, and carrion as they roamed across present-day North and South America.
+But our ancestors had little to fear because these herbivores weren’t hunters; they ate primarily plants as they roamed across present-day North and South America.

 Some thrived in tropical areas, while other adapted to life on grassland prairies.
 A few managed to make their home in cold climates.
-Most fossils of these creatures come from a swath of South America that extends from the Amazon River basin to the vast plains of Argentina.
+But most fossils of these creatures come from a swath of South America that extends from the Amazon River basin to the vast plains of Argentina.